Japanese Patterns of Design

 Oshiruko, Toraya

-Oshiruko, sweetened and strained red bean soup with rice cake is amazingly satisfying for your palate.
-You can enjoy the soup with whole bean version, too.
+Oshiruko, sweetened and strained red bean soup with rice cake, is amazingly satisfying for your palate.
+You can enjoy the soup with a whole bean version, too.

 Toraya, Oshiruko